 The sea is safe to bathe in and in the main season, beginning of July to September.
 In 2017 this will be from 08 July to 03 September.
 With Sandown having a mild climate it constantly has a high placing in the UK’s sunshine records just what is needed for a summer holiday.
-Sandown is one of only four beaches, in 2016, on the Island to have gained a Seaside Award, and has applied for the award in 2017.
+Sandown is one of only four beaches, in 2017, on the Island to have gained the prestigious Seaside Award, awarded by Keep Britain Tidy.

 Along Culver Parade, in Sandham Gardens, you will find crazy golf and a putting green which will re-open on Friday 07 april 2017 (9.30am -5.30pm), - weather permitting) as well as a skate park, Adizone, and children’s play areas.
 The last three are free of charge, and free of supervision, so Parents/Guardians must take responsibility.
 In the same area is the Bowls Club.
 Further along is Sandown Zoo with a Tiger Sanctuary and also Dinosaur Isle Museum.